Best Crunchbase Alternatives ($99/Mo for Data Everyone Scrapes) in 2026

 - G2 rating: 4.3/5 from 1,400+ reviews

 Lusha is the tool I reach for when I just need one person's email address right now.
 The Chrome extension is dead simple — click the icon on a LinkedIn profile, and you get a direct email and often a phone number in seconds.
-I compared it head-to-head with Apollo's extension on 20 LinkedIn profiles: Lusha returned results for 16 (80%), Apollo for 14 (70%), and on accuracy both were comparable.
-The free tier burns through credits fast, though — I used my monthly allocation in about three days of active prospecting.
+I compared it head-to-head with Apollo's extension on 20 LinkedIn profiles: Lusha returned results for 16 (80%), Apollo for 14 (70%), and accuracy was comparable.
+One thing to know: phone number lookups cost 5 credits each vs. 1 credit for emails, so your free allocation burns fast if you're pulling direct dials.

 Limitations: